alsanati/sugartracker/README.md

-# Getting Started with Flutter App
+# Getting Started with Sugartracker

 This guide will walk you through the process of setting up and running a Flutter app from a GitHub repository.
 The app utilizes Supabase, an open-source Firebase alternative, as its backend.
 Before you begin, you will need to obtain the Supabase URL and anonymous key to connect the app to the backend.